brittanyhailee/automated_labeling/README.md

 ![github-banner](https://github.com/user-attachments/assets/b5193604-1138-4aa5-8ef4-fb59e0bcba57)
 #### Brittany Chan, Joel Baltodano, Sakshi Nikte, and Audrey Reinhard
 #### In collaboration with Halle Dimsdale-Zucker for UCR Data Science Pathway Fellowship 2024
+## About this project
+* This project aims to observe neural signals in the brain by asking participants in the experiment to watch 3 ten minute video clips composed of 48 segments.
+The participants do their recall process in the fMRI machine where their audio is recorded to record what segment they recall and align them to the fMRI images.
+Our task is to automate the process of classifying recall transcriptions and propose a tool that future researchers may build on to help in automating categorization in their experiments.
 ## Set-Up
 * Used Dependencies/Modules:
   * **flask, flask_cors**